JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-5.png)

-The task is a bit fiddly, because there are two intersection points, but we want just the top one.
+The task is a bit fiddly, because there are two intersection points but we want just the top one.
 The `norm()` function returns the distance between two points, and it's simple enough to compare the distances.

 ### Eggs at the ready

 We now know all the points on the egg's perimeter, and the centers of the circular arcs.
 To draw the outline, we'll use the `arc2r()` function four times.
 The function takes a center point and two points on a circular arc, plus an action.

 The shape consists of four curves, so we'll use the `:path` action.
-Instead of immediately drawing the shape, like the `:stroke` action would, this adds a section to the current path (which is initially empty).
+Instead of immediately drawing the shape, like the `:stroke` action would, this action adds a section to the current path (which is initially empty).
 Only once we've added all four sections do we stroke and fill.
-Notice that if you want to both fill and stroke a path, you have to use a 'preserve' version of the first instruction; otherwise the path will be drawn but then immediately forgotten, and thus unavailable for further use.
+If you want to both fill and stroke a path, using separate styles for each, you can use a 'preserve' version of the first instruction.
+This applies the action but keeps the path around for further actions.

 ```
 @png begin